 Does the policy of the law disfavoring divorce and encouraging resumption and continuance of the marital tie enjoin relaxation in the matter of proof where the question of remarriage is involved?

 The Peterson Court, at P.2d 256, answered both questions in the affirmative, stating:

-The law has been resourceful in developing policies which give stability to the marriage state and seek to preserve it as a basic institution in our society.
-So important is the marital relation that the state is said to be an unnamed but vitally interested party in all actions affecting its existence.
-It is the policy of the law to encourage the permanency and continuity of a marriage and to look with disfavor upon its dissolution.
+The law has been resourceful in developing policies that give stability to the marriage state and seek to preserve it as a basic institution in our society.
+So important is the marital relationship that the state is said to be an unnamed but vitally interested party in all actions affecting its existence.
+It is the policy of the law to encourage the permanence and continuity of marriage and to look with disfavor upon its dissolution.
 Githens v.
 Githens, supra.

 Stating what is likely the obvious, if you are married, you are married.
 Married persons, whether married at common law, remarried at common law, or ceremonially married, enjoy all of the same rights, privileges and obligations.